nasa/cumulus/docs/development/forked-pr.md

 1. After code review and approval, merge the forked PR to the new branch.

-1. If the travis tests, merge the new branch to master
+1. If the continuous integration tests pass, merge the new branch to master